-Demi Lovato ‘Rocked’ By Mac Miller’s Suspected Overdose Death, ‘That Could Have Been Her,’ Per ‘HL’
+Demi Lovato ‘Rocked’ By Mac Miller’s Suspected Overdose Death: ‘That Could Have Been Her,’ Per ‘HL’

 Mac Miller’s sudden passing has been devastating for his fans and the music industry.
 On September 11, people gathered in Pittsburgh at Frick Park to pay their respects to the late singer.
 His grandmother, Marcia Weiss, thanked everyone for coming and emphasized that Mac loves Pittsburgh, and that “he loves you all,” detailed the Rolling Stone.

 It’s no wonder that Demi is feeling so impacted by Mac’s passing, considering that newer reports have revealed that she knows she’s “lucky to be alive,” according to Life and Style Magazine.
 Reports reveal that the singer is taking rehab very seriously.
-This has included putting up her L.A. home up for sale, which is where she suffered from her overdose.
+This has included putting her L.A. home up for sale, which is where she suffered from her overdose.

 Her fans hope that her treatment goes well, and that she’s able to pick herself back up on the road to recovery.
 Unfortunately, the substance that Demi overdosed on, oxycodone, is highly addictive.
 While the prescription is given to people to help manage pain, its abuse can be very dangerous.